When I first started out as a sales manager, I had a pretty good close rate – with one record quarter after another.

 As an experienced rep once said:

 “I explain to the client that we both run our businesses.
 And mine is to close deals for my company.
-I’m happy to support him in his decision process, but at the same time, I owe my company an explanation on where we spend our resources.
+I’m happy to support him/her in his/her decision process, but at the same time, I owe my company an explanation on where we spend our resources.
 That’s why they need the EB’s approval.”

 It might take a bit of swagger.
 But this is a great way to establish yourself as an equal counterpart and elevates you to doing business on an eye-to-eye level.